 #1 Make Accurate Price Questions

-If the promotions add limitations to the price, make sure to learn what those exceptions are.
+If the promotions add limitations to the price, make sure to learn what those exceptions are and beware of any confidence tricks.
 Assume the shown price is only there to catch your attention, not because they’re making you that deal.

 Legit businesses will disclose their conditions before the purchase.
 It’s illegal to advertise products you don’t have.